-Huey-Meei Chang is a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET).
+Huey-Meei Chang is a Senior China S&T Specialist at Georgetown’s Center for Security and Emerging Technology (CSET).
 She earned a B.S. in mathematical statistics from National Taipei University’s College of Law and Commerce.
 Huey began her career in Taiwan’s Academia Sinica, Institute of Biomedical Sciences as a data analyst, emigrated to the United States, and left the workforce temporarily to raise a family.
 She taught Chinese at local institutions, took courses in language pedagogy and information systems, and held full-time U.S. government contracts designing and teaching Chinese language programs and document analysis to staff at the State and Defense departments and intelligence community officers for the past 12 years.

 China’s STI OperationsJanuary 2021